 10. Plastic fruit containers (eg strawberries or blueberries)

 Duct tape, a scissors or box cutter, a marker for outdoor use, sturdy plant labels, and a drill (or something that will make drainage holes in your plastic containers).

-Once you’ve got the necessary tools, it’s time to sow your seeds of monarch love and move them outside!
+Once you’ve got the necessary tools to start seeds indoors, it’s time to sow your seeds of monarch love and move them outside!
 Click the link below for step-by-step winter sowing instructions:

 Please see comment section below for more info about winter sowing tools…